vatesfr/xen-orchestra/docs/ldap.md

 # LDAP

-XO currently support connection to LDAP directories, like *Open LDAP* or *Active Directory*.
+XO currently supports connections to LDAP directories, like *Open LDAP* or *Active Directory*.

-To configure your LDAP, go need to go in the *Plugins* section in the "Settings" view.
+To configure your LDAP, you need to go into the *Plugins* section in the "Settings" view.
 Then configure it:

 ![LDAP plugin settings](./assets/ldapconfig.png)